Hit and Run Accidents

 Yes.
 There are significant penalties for violating any of the aforementioned requirements and fleeing the scene of an accident.
 Here are these penalties:

-• If you leave the accident scene after someone else suffered minor injuries,you commit a felony of the third degree.
+• If you leave the accident scene after someone else suffered minor injuries, you commit a felony of the third degree.
 In Florida, a felony of the third degree is punishable by a prison sentence of up to five years and a $5,000 fine.

-• If you leave the accident scene following serious bodily injury, then you are committing a felony of the second degree.
+• If you leave the accident scene following severe bodily injury, then you are committing a felony of the second degree.
 In Florida, a felony of the second degree is punishable by up to fifteen years and a $10,000 fine.

-No matter what type of injuries or damages you may have sustained, our experienced legal team here at Ward Law can help you determine the best way to pursue legal action.
+Regardless of injuries or damages you may have sustained, our experienced legal team here at Ward Law can help you determine the best way to pursue legal action.
 If you lost a family member after a hit-and-run accident, you may file a wrongful death lawsuit as well.
 You do not have to go through these difficult times alone, and we are here to help you every step of the way.

 What should I do if I experience a hit-and-run accident?